Lawyers work hard. It’s what they do.

 Before worrying about eliminating distractions and developing a deep work habit, the most important step in accomplishing big things is spending the necessary time to identify your most important priorities.

-It’s not all of the big, bold things we do during our lives and careers that lead to success.
+Lawyers work hard to accomplish important things.
+But it’s not all of the big, bold things we do during our lives and careers that lead to success.
 It’s the small actions taken every day that make the difference and lead to compounding results over time.

 Author and marketing guru Seth Godin wrote on his blog: “The thing is, incremental daily progress (negative or positive) is what actually causes transformation.
 A figurative drip, drip, drip.
 Showing up, every single day, gaining in strength, organizing for the long haul, building connection, laying track – this subtle but difficult work is how culture changes.”
 It’s how lives and careers change too.